orbitmines/archive/projects/Project - Indexing existing Abstract Models (2024-2025?).md

 		- [ ] ; make that one available through the protocol too)  - RMTP//...
 	- [ ] Status etc..
 - [ ] Intercompilation images..
+- [ ] Cross boundaries of things/communication ; basically this